Contrastive Conditional Latent Diffusion for Audio-visual Segmentation: Method

-\textbf{Input Data Encoding.} We design an Audio-Visual network to produce a set of multi-scale deterministic feature maps from the input audio-visual pairs.
-Similar to AVSBench~\cite{zhou_AVSBench_ECCV_2022}, we encode the audio and visual features from two branches.
-For the audio branch, we first process the audio waveform to a spectrogram via the short-time Fourier transform, and then fed it to the frozen VGGish~\cite{hershey_VGGish_icassp_2017} model, which is an audio classification network and per-trained on AudioSet~\cite{gemmeke_audioset_icassp_2017}.
-We denote the audio features as $\mathbf{A}\in \mathbb{R}^{T\times d}$, where $d=128$ is the feature dimension.
-Given the video sequence $\mathbf{x}^v$, we encode visual features from ImageNet pre-trained ResNet50~\cite{he_resnet_cvpr_2016} (or PVTv2~\cite{wang_Pvtv2_CVM_2022}) backbone.
-Finally, we obtain the multi-scale visual features as $\mathbf{F}_l\in \mathbb{R}^{T\times c_l\times h_l\times w_l}$, where $c_l$ indicates the channel numbers and $(h_l,w_l)=(H,W)/2^{l+1}$. $(H,W)$ is the spatial size of the input video and $l\in [1,4]$ represents the feature levels.
-For the ResNet50 backbone, the channel sizes of the four stages are $c_{1:4}=[256, 512, 1024, 2048]$.
-And for the PVTv2 backbone, $c_{1:4}=[64, 128, 320, 512]$.
-Additionally, we use four convolutional layers to further post-process the visual features $\mathbf{F}_l$ to $\mathbf{V}_l\in \mathbb{R}^{T\times c\times h_l\times w_l}$, where $c=128$.
-Further, given the audio-visual features, namely $\mathbf{A}$ and $\mathbf{V}_l$, we exploit the temporal pixel-wise audio-visual interaction module~\cite{zhou_AVSBench_ECCV_2022} to perform audio-visual fusion in the feature space, which is a cross modal attention module to explore the audio-visual feature correlation.
-Finally, we obtain the deterministic feature maps $\mathbf{G}_l\in \mathbb{R}^{T\times c\times h_l\times w_l}$, which contains audio-visual information.
+\textbf{Input Data Encoding.} \Fix{We design a two-branch Audio-Visual network to produce multi-scale deterministic feature maps from the input audio-visual pairs, following the established paradigm of processing each modality through specialized encoders before fusion.
+Similar to ECMVAE~\cite{mao_iccv_2023_ecmvae}, we encode the deterministic audio and visual features through separate branches to leverage modality-specific pre-trained models.
+For the audio branch, we preprocess the audio waveform into a spectrogram via short-time Fourier transform and feed it to a frozen VGGish~\cite{hershey_VGGish_icassp_2017} model, which is pre-trained on the large-scale AudioSet~\cite{gemmeke_audioset_icassp_2017} dataset.
+This specialized audio encoder yields rich audio representations $\mathbf{A}\in \mathbb{R}^{T\times d}$, where $d=128$ is the feature dimension.
+For the visual branch, given the video sequence $\mathbf{x}^v$, we extract visual features using either the ImageNet pre-trained ResNet50 backbone~\cite{he_resnet_cvpr_2016} or the PVTv2 backbone~\cite{wang_Pvtv2_CVM_2022}.
+These visual-specific encoders produce multi-scale visual features denoted as $\mathbf{F}_l\in \mathbb{R}^{T\times c_l\times h_l\times w_l}$, where $c_l$ represents the number of channels, and $(h_l,w_l)=(H,W)/2^{l+1}$.
+The spatial dimension of the input video is $(H,W)$, and the feature levels are $l\in [1,4]$.
+For the ResNet50 backbone, the channel sizes of the four stages are $c_{1:4}=[256, 512, 1024, 2048]$, while for the PVTv2 backbone, they are $c_{1:4}=[64, 128, 320, 512]$.
+We further process the visual features $\mathbf{F}_l$ using four convolutional neck modules to obtain $\mathbf{V}_l\in \mathbb{R}^{T\times c\times h_l\times w_l}$, where $c\!=\!128$.
+After obtaining the modality-specific representations, we perform multimodal fusion using the temporal pixel-wise audio-visual interaction module~\cite{zhou_AVSBench_ECCV_2022}.
+This cross-modality attention mechanism explores the correlation between audio features $\mathbf{A}$ and visual features $\mathbf{V}_l$, effectively integrating information from both modalities.
+Through this fusion process, we obtain the deterministic feature maps $\mathbf{G}_l\in \mathbb{R}^{T\times c\times h_l\times w_l}$ that encode rich audio-visual correlations, forming the foundation for our conditional generation approach to audio-visual segmentation.}